usnistgov/800-63-3/sp800-63c/sec5_assertions.md

 - Expiration: a timestamp indicating when the assertion expires and SHALL no longer be accepted as valid by the RP (note that this is not the expiration of the session at the RP)
 - Identifier: a value uniquely identifying this assertion, used to prevent attackers from replaying prior assertions
 - Signature: Digital signature or message authentication code (MAC), including key identifier or public key associated with the IdP, for the entire assertion.
-- Authentication Time: a timestamp indicating when the IdP last verified the presence of the subscriber at the IdP through a primary authentication event
+- Authentication Time: a timestamp indicating when the IdP last verified the presence of the subscriber at the IdP through a primary authentication event (if available)

 Assertions MAY also include the following information:

 - Key binding: Public key or key identifier of a key held by the subscriber to demonstrate their binding with the assertion
+- Attribute values and attribute claims: information about the subscriber
 - Attribute metadata: Additional information about one or more subscriber attributes, such as that described in [[NISTIR 8112]](#nistir8112)

 Assertions SHOULD specify the AAL (when an authentication event is being asserted) and/or IAL (when identity proofed attributes or claims based thereon are being asserted) associated with the authentication or attributes/claims.
 The IAL and AAL MAY be specified in an alternate form, such as a composite level of assurance.
 If not specified, the RP SHALL NOT assign any specific IAL or AAL to the assertion.

 Assertions MAY include additional attributes.
 Refer to [Section 6](#sec6) for privacy requirements on presenting attributes in assertions.
 The RP MAY fetch additional identity attributes from the IdP in one or more separate transactions using an authorization credential issued alongside the original assertion.
 The ability to successfully fetch such additional attributes SHALL NOT be treated as equivalent to processing of the assertion.

 Although details vary based on the exact federation protocol in use, an assertion SHOULD be used only to represent a single login event at the RP.
 After the RP consumes the assertion, [session management](sp800-63b.html#sec7) by the RP comes into play; the assertion SHALL NOT be used past the expiration time contained therein.
 However, the expiration of the session at the RP MAY occur prior to the expiration of the assertion.
+See [section 4.3](#federation-session) for more information.

 ### 5.1.
 Assertion Binding